All Episodes

 Syracuse, New York.

-Yeah, and I'm not going to give you his phone number.
+And I'm not going to give his phone book enough because he's not.

 But people can find him easily enough in the phone book.